Philadelphia Business Bankruptcy Lawyer

 While Chapter 11 bankruptcy can be a lengthy and complicated process, its benefits are highly worthwhile for many small companies, mid-size businesses, and large corporations.
 Indeed, a Chapter 11 bankruptcy may even be able to save a business that is on the verge of collapse, if intervention is swift and skillful.
 Moreover, Chapter 11 bankruptcy can afford your business much-needed time to create a viable plan for the company’s future.
 Additionally, a feature of bankruptcy known as the “automatic stay” can provide immediate relief from collection actions such as bank levies, repossession, and foreclosure.

 Chapter 13 bankruptcy is available only for individuals, such as sole proprietors.
 A corporation, limited liability company, or partnership may not file for bankruptcy under Chapter 13.
-If you are a sole proprietor who is considering bankruptcy in Philadelphia, the attorneys of Sadek & Cooper can assess your company’s financial status to determine whether Chapter 13 or Chapter 11 is the more suitable option for you.
+If you are a sole proprietor who is considering bankruptcy in Philadelphia, the attorneys of Sadek Bankruptcy Law Offices can assess your company’s financial status to determine whether Chapter 13 or Chapter 11 is the more suitable option for you.

 Philadelphia Chapter 11 Bankruptcy Lawyers for Corporations and Small Businesses

 The bankruptcy lawyers of Sadek Bankruptcy Law Offices are dedicated to providing bankruptcy and non-bankruptcy solutions for people looking to handle their debt problems.

 We are proud to help hard-working people in Pennsylvania and New Jersey get out of debt and on the path to a fresh financial start.
 To schedule a free and confidential consultation, call us at 215-545-0008 or contact us online.